-Georgia Tech Stewart School of Industrial & Systems Engineering (ISyE) alumna Wonya Lucas (BSIE 1983) is a woman guided by vision.
+Georgia Tech Stewart School of Industrial and Systems Engineering (ISyE) alumna Wonya Lucas (BSIE 1983) is a woman guided by vision.
 Now the Public Broadcasting Atlanta (PBA) president – an appointment that means overseeing WABE, Atlanta’s local NPR station, PBA, Atlanta’s PBS station, and several associated online properties – Lucas has had a wide-ranging career in both engineering and the media and entertainment industries.

 Lucas spoke at the Women in Engineering Banquet in 2015 at Georgia Tech and communicated her belief in the power of dreaming big to the young women assembled there.
 She says, “I spoke of the influence that my mother and father had on me, as I watched them pursue their dreams and break barriers along the way.
 But, to pursue your dreams, you have to overcome obstacles.
 You may even have to defy stereotypes to ensure that you remain authentic to your dreams and yourself.
 Be brave.”